Jackie247/to-do-list/README.md

 Live Preview:

-This is my take on the final project for <a href='https://www.theodinproject.com/lessons/node-path-javascript-todo-list'>The Odin Project: 'Organizing your JavaScript Code' chapter</a>.
+This is my take on the final project for <a href='https://www.theodinproject.com/lessons/node-path-javascript-todo-list'>The Odin Project: 'Organizing your JavaScript Code '</a>chapter.

 This is the culmination of all the foundational topics of their JS lessons, mainly focusing on dynamically creating objects using either factories or in my case constructors/classes.
 Tasks within the app should have a title, description, due date and priority.
 Other features such as a checklist were optional.